Is SEO Still Relevant in 2026?

 The myth: is SEO dead?

 You have heard it: "SEO is dead."
-Strategies have changed.
-The goal is the same: help users find what they need.
+It is not.
+The tactics changed.
+The goal is the same: help users find what they need on the engines they trust.

 Cubitrek case study: e-commerce visibility in a new market